baludoddi/primilyNew/src/pages/home/index.md

   cards:
     card1:
       description: >-
-        All call are answered 24X7 providing Location, Business Hours, Web links, Announcements and any other valuable information for callers
+        All calls are answered **_24X7_** providing the caller with information on location, hours, web links and/or reference web sites, announcements and any other information that maybe  requested by your callers
       head: 24X7 Call Answering
     card2:
       description: >-